It hurt, “hands-around-my-throat, can’t-breathe” hurt

 before, it was hilarious then and I remember ending up on

-the dirty, ticky-tacky floor of the theater, thinking:
+the dirty, tick-tacky floor of the theater, wheezing and thinking:

 this is it/i’m going to die/it was fun while it lasted.